Alder in Madison County, Montana — The American West (Mountains)

 Harvard University geologist, Dr. N. S. Shaler, persuaded Gordon McKay, a shoe manufacturer from Boston, to organize the Conrey Placer Mining Company in 1898.
 The company built its first dredge in 1899 and put it into operation in the fall of that year.
 During the next 24 years the company dredged the seven-mile long stretch of bottom lands along Alder Gulch Creek from the town of Alder to Virginia City.
 The six connected-bucket dredges ultimately processed over 37 million cubic yards of ground.
 McKay's will left the controlling interest in the company to Harvard University which reaped a sizable income from the Alder Gulch dredging operation for the next twenty years.
 (Submitted on May 2, 2018, by Cosmos Mariner of Cape Canaveral, Florida.)

 Credits.
 This page was last revised on May 3, 2018.
-This page originally submitted on May 2, 2018, by Cosmos Mariner of Cape Canaveral, Florida.
-This page has been viewed 56 times since then and 2 times this year.
+It was originally submitted on May 2, 2018, by Cosmos Mariner of Cape Canaveral, Florida.
+This page has been viewed 152 times since then and 26 times this year.
 Photos: 1, 2, 3. submitted on May 2, 2018, by Cosmos Mariner of Cape Canaveral, Florida. • Andrew Ruppenstein was the editor who published this page.